rusdipermana/webscrapping-id-kalibrr/README.md

 - pandas
 - matplotlibs

+In order to set your environment up to run the code here, first install all requirements:

+`pip install -r requirements.txt`

 # Overview of BeautifulSoup

 BeautifulSoup is a Python library used for web scraping, which is a technique for automatically extracting data from web pages.
 The library allows parsing of HTML and XML documents, making it easier to navigate, search, and modify the content of a webpage.